fafalone/MagnifyDemo/README.md

 2) A backported VB6 version, which uses local copies of the defs.
 It's still 64bit compatible and can readily be imported to tB and compiled for either 32 or 64 bit.

+At the top of the code you'll find options for the zoom factor (default 2.0) and whether to invert colors (default false).